|Weight||110kg (17st 4lb)|

 A member of Saracens Academy, Maro Itoje has represented England U17 and captained both Harpenden RFC and St George’s VA School in his age group and played for Hertfordshire U14, U15 and U16.
 Remarkably, he went on to score a try in every U20 Six Nations game this year, was the BMW Man of the Match in the 48-15 win over Scotland at Galashiels and England’s BMW Man of the Tournament.

-Maro also led the side in the final two games that produced a 67-7 win over Wales at Kingston Park, Newcastle and a 52-5 victory over Italy at Calvisano.
+Maro, who is reading for a degree in Politics, also led the side in the final two games that produced a 67-7 win over Wales at Kingston Park, Newcastle and a 52-5 victory over Italy at Calvisano.
+Greater deeds followed when he captained the team in the 21-20 victory over South Africa in the IRB Junior World Championship final at Eden Park, Auckland in June.

-London-born Maro has studied politics, statistics, critical thinking, philosophy and ethics and economics at Harrow School.
+London-born Maro studied politics, statistics, critical thinking, philosophy and ethics and economics at Harrow School.

 Initially educated at Salcombe Prep School in Enfield, his mentors include Steve Robins and Andrew Bennett while his Harpenden coach Stuart Mitchell offered valuable advice on and off the field.